AdaloHQ/docs/website/docs/component-standards/configuration/package-json.md

 - will not confuse others about authorship

 :::caution
-Once you have published your library you can **NOT** change your library name.
+Once you have published your library, you **CANNOT** change your library name.
 :::

 ### `version`